Comparing Powers of Edge Ideals: Powers of edge ideals and their structures

-By Lemma \ref{lem:it sub lt} we know that $I^t \subseteq (L(t))$ so we must only show the reverse containment.
-Let $m\not\in I^t$ (which implies that $b(m) < t$), then we will show that $m\not\in (L(t))$.
+\begin{theorem} Given $I$ and $(L(t))$ as defined above, $I^t = (L(t))$. \end{theorem} \begin{proof} By Lemma \ref{lem:it sub lt} we know that $I^t \subseteq (L(t))$ so we must only show the reverse containment.
+Let $m\not\in I^t$, which implies that $b(m) < t$; then we will show that $m\not\in (L(t))$.
 Lemma \ref{lem:m12 not in lt} allows us to consider only cases where $m$ either has multiple ancillaries or has a single ancillary of at least degree 2.

 Given an arbitrary monomial $m \not \in I^t$, let $m = x_{\ell_1}^{a_{\ell_1}} x_{\ell_2}^{a_{\ell_2}} \cdots x_{\ell_r}^{a_{\ell_r}} e_1^{b_1} e_2^{b_2} \cdots e_{2n+1}^{b_{2n+1}}$ be an optimal factorization of $m$ where $x_{\ell_q}^{a_{\ell_q}}$ is an ancillary and $1 \le \ell_1 < \ell_2 < \cdots < \ell_r \le 2n+1$.